steggie3/loan-default-prediction/README.md

   + Support Vector Machines
   + Neural Networks

 The data is from a Kaggle competition [Loan Default Prediction](https://www.kaggle.com/c/loan-default-prediction).

+# Dependencies
+Python 3, scikit-learn, xgboost, tensorflow, keras.

+# Usage
+Download train_v2.csv from https://www.kaggle.com/c/loan-default-prediction/data and put in the loan-default-prediction directory.
+Running the first Jupyter notebook, [Loan Default Prediction - 01 - Data Preprocessing.ipynb](https://github.com/steggie3/loan-default-prediction/blob/master/Loan%20Default%20Prediction%20-%2001%20-%20Data%20Preprocessing.ipynb) will give you a few processed CSV files which are used in subsequent notebooks as the training data.